-The structure presented below provides an outline for CityLoops partners to follow in the delivery of their demonstration projects in the field of construction & demolition waste (CDW).
-The guidance summarises approaches taken within each CityLoops partner's specific project.
-These range from large-scale, long term complex redevelopment projects (as in Bodø, Norway) through to smaller scale demolition and newbuild works for a single building (e.g. Hoje-Taastrup, Denmark).
-These specific approaches are supplemented by existing guidance on circular construction and resource efficiency1.
+The structure of the guidance presented below provides an outline for CityLoops partners to follow in the delivery of their demonstration projects in the field of construction & demolition waste (CDW).
+The guidance summarises procurement approaches taken within each CityLoops partner's1 specific project.
+These range from large-scale, long term complex redevelopment projects (as in Bodø, Norway) through to smaller scale demolition and newbuild works for a single building (e.g. Høje-Taastrup, Denmark).
+These specific approaches are supplemented by existing guidance on circular construction and resource efficiency2.
+This approach creates a consolidated view of good practice from the CDW demonstration projects that may be used by others seeking to improve the circularity of their CDW through procurement.

-The guidance forms an overview of the approaches taken by individual partner cities in the CityLoops project.
-Therefore some elements of the guidance may not be relevant to all projects.
-The guidance adopts the approach discussed with partner cities namely, to provide an overview document that enables specific Cities to adapt to their circumstances.
-This follows the approach used in Mikkeli where responsibility for developing detail is devolved down to municipality and project level.
+As the guidance forms an overview of the approaches taken by individual partner cities in the CityLoops project, there some elements of the guidance may not be relevant to all projects.
+The guidance adopts the approach discussed with partner cities namely, to provide an overview document that enables specific Cities to adapt this guidance to their circumstances.
+This follows the approach used in serval of the CityLoops cities and especially in Mikkeli, where responsibility for developing detail is devolved down to municipality and project level.
 This keeps the guidance to a manageable length but also means it only provides a broad overview as a basis for further action.